2020PB/police-brutality/reports/Ohio.md

 ### Man struck by counter-protester while police look on | June 14th

-During a BLM protest in Bethel, Ohio, protesters were met by a substantial counter-protest, which allegedly harrassed and assaulted them.
+During a BLM protest in Bethel, Ohio near the Christian Community Church on Plane Street, protesters were met by a substantial counter-protest, which allegedly harrassed and assaulted them.
 In one particular video, a counter-protester strikes a BLM protester on the back of the head and walk away.
 There are police officers directly in front of and behind the incident.
 The man tells the officer he just got punched.
 The officer's response is difficult to hear above the crowd, but he appears to offer little help, instead telling the protester he is not allowed to demonstrate there (on a public sidewalk).

 News report includes footage of counter-protesters using racial slurs, harassing protesters and rip signs out of protester hands while police look on.